marklar/searchzy/README.md

 ### MongoDB

-The data over which Searchzy searches comes from MongoDB.
+The information over which Searchzy searches comes from MongoDB.
 At indexing time, you must have MongoDB running.

 To run MongoDB: